 Kiwisaver is now maturing for increasing numbers of rental tenants, which is a really good thing.
 Tenants in this position are now becoming first home buyers.
 Couple that with extremely low mortgage rates, and the pool of available rentals shrinks even further.
 Thanks to my old Economics lecturer in Scotland, I can grasp the basics of supply and demand, and the supply of rentals has fallen significantly over the past year.

 Rents have responded in typical “market forces” fashion, and will continue to rise for the foreseeable future nationwide.
 Not exactly a vote winning strategy for Labour, to be frank, and this hurts the very people that they are trying to help.

-The market has already changed shape, and will continue to change as new legislation is introduced over the coming months.
+The market will continue to change as the new legislation is introduced over the coming months and years.
 These changes are also already affecting New Zealanders with extra costs and responsibilities for landlords, and rent increases and a severely restricted selection of rentals for tenants.

 Tenants have the opportunity to be better informed about their rights and responsibilities, and the standard of rental properties is now forced to improve, which again is a good thing.
 What about the owner-occupier residential property market?
 Should these regulations apply?

 They really should, and regulation of the landlord sector is needed sooner rather than later.
 Not just for property managers and their companies either.
 I’m looking at private landlords too.
 There needs to be regulation for all landlords to align with the incoming property compliance regulations.
 This will mean that these improvements to the general NZ housing stock will actually happen.